 A person is deemed to be a beneficial owner of ordinary shares if he or she, either alone or with others, has the power to vote or to dispose of those ordinary shares or the right to acquire such power within 60 days of June 14, 2021.
-We have assumed that ordinary shares subject to stock options which by their terms are presently exercisable or exercisable within 60 days of June 14, 2021 and RSUs that by their terms have vested or vest within 60 days of June 14, 2021 are deemed to be outstanding and beneficially owned by the person holding the securities for the purpose of computing the percentage ownership of that person, but are not treated as outstanding for the purpose of computing the percentage ownership below are based on such number of outstanding shares regardless of the date of the information regarding beneficial ownership reported below.
+We have assumed that ordinary shares subject to stock options which by their terms are presently exercisable or exercisable within 60 days of June 14, 2021 and RSUs that by their terms have vested or vest within 60 days of June 14, 2021 are deemed to be outstanding and beneficially owned by the person holding the securities for the purpose of computing the percentage ownership of that person, but are not treated as outstanding for the purpose of computing the percentage of any other person.
+There were 84,713,826 ordinary shares outstanding as of June 14, 2021 and the calculations of percentage ownership below are based on such number of outstanding shares regardless of the date of the information regarding beneficial ownership reported below.